JeffRMoore/brigade/README.md

 clear to the reader of the code, eliminates the need for a comment, and allows for the detection of the unintentional failure to continue the middleware chain.

-Without the `terminate` parameter, the Sentinel Response pattern would not be possible since there would be no way for the middleware to acquire the sentinel to return it in the case where the middleware chain was being pre-maturely terminated.
+Without the `terminate` parameter, the [Sentinel Response](#sentinel-response) pattern would not be possible since there would be no way for the middleware to acquire the sentinel to return it in the case where the middleware chain was being prematurely terminated.

 ### ES6 Module support